Sanchenz18/rtl-flow-skills/README.md

 ### oh-my-rtlcoder

 SystemVerilog code style skill for:

 - RTL code writing and review
 - Project coding style consistency
 - Naming conventions and formatting

 ## Installation

-Copy the `skills/` directory to your opencode configuration folder.
+Copy the `skills/` directory to your agents configuration `~/.agent/skills/` folder.

 ## Usage

-These skills are designed to work with opencode to assist with RTL design and verification tasks.
+These skills are designed to work with agent or sub-agents to assist with RTL design and verification tasks.